 Approximately 20 minutes

 Recommended for: Grades 4 – 10

-Free with Exhibit Halls admission.
+Free with Exhibit Halls admission or Membership.
 Purchase Exhibit Halls tickets:

 - Wheelchair Accessible